mozzarellaV8/agora-marketplace/scrape-cleanse/ag-RelevantTags-vendor.md

 ### Ship\_To location: "td" or ".column-name~ td+ td"

 Unfortunately shipping information doesn't seem to have it's own class or id - just the td tag.

+# to do

+- add vendor bio, pgp key, feedback to product-list dataframe